 - Watch out for SCAMS – There is no job online that would require you to pay something to obtain an online job.
 Don’t pay for a service to help your teenager find an online job.
 Choose reputable sources and go directly to them to obtain information about a job for your teen.
 Check the Better Business Bureau and the internet for reviews of the company.

 - Don’t Fall for “Get Rich Quick Schemes” – Making money online is really no different than making money in the world.
 It all takes hard work.
-Don’t fall for the schemes of making thousands of dollars a day without putting a lot of time into it.
+Don’t fall for the scheme of making thousands of dollars a day without putting a lot of time into it.
 It’s not true so don’t do it.

-- Set-up a Separate Email Account – Using your personal email is not a good idea when working online.
+- Set up a Separate Email Account – Using your personal email is not a good idea when working online.
 Have your teen create a new one for their job so they can protect themselves online.

 - Install Malware Protection on your Computer – Your teen should protect themselves with malware protection on their computer or device.
 Viruses are common and new ones are created daily.
 Make sure your teenager protects their personal information.

 - Keep Your Personal Life Private – Your teen should only share what they absolutely have to.
 Instead of giving out your cell phone number, use a Google voice number, or communicate on social media.
-Internet privacy is a big problem so make sure your teen is well informed.
+Internet privacy is a big problem so make sure your teen is well-informed.